cs-si-ucr/cs10/docs/lab05.md

 Exercise 2
 ---

-Ask the user to enter a word that is exactly 3 characters long and output all permutations of that word.
+Ask the user to enter a word that is exactly 3 characters long and output all permutations of the characters in the word.
 Output 1 permutation of the word per line.

 Example output: